Keyboard shortcuts

 git clone https://github.com/crimpdeq/crimpdeq-firmware

-If you don't have git installed on your system, you can go to the green Code button and use the "Download ZIP" option.
+If you don’t have git installed, you can click the green “Code” button on the repository and use the “Download ZIP” option.

 3. Upload the firmware to your device:

-1. Download the binary from the desired GitHub release.
+1. Download the binary from the desired GitHub releases.

-3. Click Connect and select the serial port of your ESP board.
+1. Click “Connect” and select the serial port of your ESP board.

-4. Check if the calibration values work for your scale:
+4. Check whether the default calibration values work for your scale:

-1. Connect your device with ClimbHarder or Tindeq apps.
+1. Connect your device with the Frez or Tindeq apps.

 2. Use the “Live View” option.